Puppet-Finland/doc/README.md

 Managing configuration complexity
 =================================

 Some applications are by their nature very large and flexible.
-This results in an astronomic number of potential configuration option combinations.
-Trying to cater for every possible use-case using a single Puppet module would result in huge mess.
-Some of the more widely used Puppet modules suffer from this "API explosion", which makes following the logic of the module very difficult.
-Fortunately there are three levels on which this complexity can be managed.
+Trying to cater for every possible use-case using a single Puppet module would result in huge mess due to astronomic number of configuration options and their combinations.
+Indeed, some of the more widely used Puppet modules suffer from this "API explosion", which causes many issues:

+  * Following the logic of the module becomes very difficult
+  * Changes to the code in one place can easily break some other (corner) use-case

+While it is possible to counter these negative effects with strict testing and release procedures, the underlying problem does not go away and the module will eventually for some people.

+The Puppet-Finland modules attempt to prevent API explosion and use three strategies to cope with configuration complexity, all of which are described below.

 Parameterization
 ----------------